MisterMiles/gpg2-key-import/README.md

 # import-gpg-with-ansible

-The role adds your personal gpg key to a given user.
+The role adds your personal gpg key to a given host.

 ## Features